This article is based on an old pamphlet with the same title, written by Charles E Hummel.

 Surely he still had more he could do?
 Surely he could have gone on for 30 years doing valuable and worthwhile ministry.

-Many urgent human needs remained unmet, but Jesus had peace.
+Many urgent human needs remained unmet, but Yeshua had peace.

 He had peace that there were no things left undone that he should have done.